dogoncouch/LogESP/doc/events.md

-source_user         The user who initiated the event. target_user         The user targeted in the event. sessionid           The session ID of the session involved in the event. message             The message conveyed. ext0                A field meant to be defined by the user. ext1                A field meant to be defined by the user.
+source_user         The user who initiated the event. target_user         The user targeted in the event. sessionid           The session ID of the session involved in the event. path                The URI or file path parameters          The parameters (web server logs, etc). referrer            The referrer (web server logs, etc). message             The message conveyed. ext0                A field meant to be defined by the user. ext1                A field meant to be defined by the user.